Regression-aware Continual Learning for Android Malware Detection: Experiments

 \subsection{Experimental Results}

 \myparagraph{Measuring Security Regression in CL.} To evaluate the extent of security regression, we test the considered CL strategies in \textit{backward} mode, \ie measuring performance on past and current data.
 This evaluation will assess how much of the previously acquired knowledge is retained.
 In \autoref{tab:full_backward}, we report the precision, recall, $F_1$, and NFR values for the malware (mw) and goodware (gw) classes under the backward evaluation setting.
 Here, \nfrmalware reflects the rate at which previously detected threats are no longer recognized after an update, while \nfrgoodware indicates the rate at which previously accepted benign samples start being misclassified as malicious.
 While all CL strategies maintain high performance on previously seen data, on average, they exhibit high NFR, indicating a considerable amount of security regression.
 For example, on the \elsa dataset, SI and A-GEM reach \nfrmalware of 3.40\% and 3.46\%, exceeding the \naive baseline (3.17\%).
 On \tesseract, NFR values are slightly lower but remain high, with EWC and SI reaching nearly 3\%.
 In both datasets, \nfrgoodware is significantly lower than for malware.
-Overall, CL strategies achieve strong precision, recall, and $F_1$ on past and current data, confirming their ability to preserve knowledge.
+Overall, CL strategies achieve strong precision, recall, and $F_1$ on past and current data, thus mitigating forgetting.
 Yet, security regression remains a consistent issue across methods and datasets.
+Additional backward temporal plots are provided in the supplementary material (\autoref{fig:temporal_plots_elsa_backward} and \autoref{fig:temporal_plots_tesseract_backward}).

 \myparagraph{Reducing Security Regression in CL.}